-Over-tourism is an issue raising concerns in vacation-worthy destinations throughout the world.
-But it’s an issue that Hawaii has been dealing with for decades.
-While other tropical vacation trends come and go, the Hawaiian islands have long rested securely at the top of the world’s most desirable destinations, thanks to their beautiful beaches, breathtaking mountains, iconic waterfalls, and rainforests teeming with natural wonders.
+Over-tourism is an issue raising concern in vacation-worthy destinations throughout the world.
+Closer to home, it’s an issue that Hawaii has been dealing with for decades.
+While other tropical vacation trends come and go, the Hawaiian islands have long reigned securely at the top of the world’s most desirable destinations, thanks to their beautiful beaches, breathtaking mountains, iconic waterfalls, and rainforests teeming with natural wonders.
 Add in a fascinating indigenous culture and a pervasive spirit of welcome, and it’s not hard to see why tourism is the mainstay of Hawaii’s economy.

 However, tourism is accompanied by perpetual tension.
 On one hand, tourism provides jobs as well as tax revenue to the islands.
 On the other hand, tourism has contributed to the endangerment of indigenous wildlife, plants, and waterways, unfair compensation for the hospitality and tourism workforce, and a disregard for the rights, values, and customs of native Hawaiians.

-Stakeholders throughout Hawaii have as a result collaborated to create Aloha+ Challenge, a statewide commitment to uphold principles enunciated in the U.N.
+As a result, the Hawaiian state government, local environmentalists, and tourism business leaders throughout Hawaii have collaborated to create the Aloha+ Challenge, a statewide commitment to uphold principles enunciated in the U.N.
 Sustainable Development Goals through better resource management.
 A key factor in this commitment is promoting sustainable tourism.
-Rather than waiting for Hawaii’s visitors to take the initiative in being good stewards of the island, hospitality, tourism and service industry organizations have banded together with government agencies and environmental nonprofits to educate and equip visitors in respecting the land while they enjoy it.
+Rather than waiting for Hawaii’s visitors to take the initiative in being good stewards of the island, hospitality, tourism, and service industry organizations have banded together with government agencies and environmental nonprofits to educate and equip visitors in respecting the land while they enjoy it.

 Just a few of the initiatives include: